Tate served as a volunteer coach with Nevada the last three seasons

 Tate was an assistant coach on the Chandler-Gilbert staff for eight years with numerous national academic and soccer awards, along with a fourth place finish at the NJCAA Junior College National Tournament.
 He was on the Arizona Olympic Development Staff for four years and helped run their YOP program.
 Tate coached with the Gilbert Arsenal Soccer Club taking his teams to a first place in league and a fourth place in state cup.
 He also was a volunteer coach for one season with the WPSL Northern Arizona Cheetahs.

 Tate played at the collegiate level at Chandler-Gilbert Community College, Indiana Institute of Technology, and Arizona State University.
 He received his degree from Ottawa University in History.
-Tate holds his USSF B license.
+Tate holds his USSF A license.

-Tate and his wife, Kristina, have three daughters, Ava, Maleah, Makenzie, and a son on the way.
+Tate and his wife, Kristina, have three daughters, Ava, Maleah, Makenzie, and a son, Chandler.